hoconomnom/hoconomnom/_posts/2020-01-28-pho_dat_thanh.md

   src="https://lh3.googleusercontent.com/ISoGWjuskRVIVRme8GfJbnd6d3PYmiNrAF3B6yTYQ9yIyRt1Ba1ro2sCU0AdffroA5U8HxG24AYTDLYadmP-r1QIomq3syNYw3-dBu5tq-K1zX1Ncmwz2qz_tiGStsRWwgp7fs0gQQ=w400"
 %}

 Since it's still cold outside, we've been really hitting all the hot bowl of noodle joints in the area.
 So how could we not go to this place.
-It's been a stable in Howard County for a long time, at least 18 years now.
+It's been a staple in Howard County for a long time, at least 18 years now.
 It has stood tall while many restaurants in its shopping center have come and gone.
 If you are looking for a place for your vietnamese and chinese cuisines, look no further than Pho Dat Thanh off of Snowden River Parkway in Columbia.

 <!--more-->